3DWeb-cc/webgl-workshop/course_material/14_texture_channels.md

 })`
 - now create a FaceMaterial which automatically assigns materials to faces: ``new THREE.MeshFaceMaterial( materialArray );``
 - assemble the Mesh object using cube geometry and the material and put it onto the scene
-- try to play a little with parameters: 'shininess' and 'specular' are controlling reflections
+- try to play a little with parameters: _shininess_ and _specular_ are controlling reflections
-- play also with normal map using 'normalScale'
+- play also with normal map using `normalScale`

 Explanation